APPLY FOR ASSESSMENT

 You should get assessed between 12-24 months from your anticipated launch date.
 We encourage all our planters to spend the time preparing well before starting a new church.
 A long lead time gives you the option to work on areas of growth, build a launch team and begin praying for and evangelising your community.

-Assessment is not quick and easy.
+The assessment process is not quick and easy.
 It takes between 15-20 hours to complete the required documentation.
-That's because we care about potential planters and want to make sure they are well prepared for the hard yards ahead.
+That’s because we care about potential planters and want to make sure they are well prepared for the hard yards ahead.
 There are several documents to fill in, as well as online self assessment tools, and our need to collect references from a wide range of people to consider.
 Applicants will also be required to submit a sermon for evaluation and prepare a detailed church-planting plan.
 The face to face interviews generally take place at our Multiply conference.
 Planting couples will be assessed by at least one experienced church planting couple and another experienced church planter.

 It’s worth persevering if you intend on breaking new ground in Australia.
 After all, if you’re going to take on this type of ministry, you want your eyes tested not just counted.
 We believe this process can be invaluable for helping you do the work on the ground, whatever stage your plant is up to.